CamCove-Crichton/Whiskey-d_Away/README.md

 - Then moved onto creating the html files for the toast messages to be able to display human readable messages to the user in an elegant way
 - Had an issue with my Codeanywhere hours, so I had to switch to using Gitpod, and in turn had to add all my database again.
 After doing so, I also updated the Booking and BookingLineItem models to move forward with being able to being work on the booking process and taking payments
 - Created a signals file to use for when lineitems are created/updated or deleted to update the booking total automatically
+- Then moved onto creating the BookingForm in the forms.py file and used a for loop to loop through the fields of the form to customise them
+Then after that, I moved to creating the view for the booking template, added the url and included it in the project level urls and then created a template for the view to render

 ### Future Developments